- Storm Drainage System

 - WK Dickson

-The purpose of this project is to address bank stability and flooding issues for two streams carrying stormwater through Ramblewood Drive in Raleigh.
-Channel bank erosion resulting from a steep channel and high storm flows has caused trees to fall and the channel to relocate near the foundation at 4001 Cardigan Place.
+The purpose of this project is to improve the stability of the stream bank and reduce flooding along two streams carrying stormwater through Ramblewood Drive in Raleigh.
+Stream bank erosion caused by a steep channel and increased stormwater flows has caused trees to fall and the stream channel to relocate near the foundation at 4001 Cardigan Place.

 |Winter 2017||Field survey completed|